on1san/Custom-Player-Sprite-Switcher/README.md

 Walking and Fishing Sprites should only use Black + 2 Custom colors!

-Then import your own spritesheet with
+Import your own spritesheet with

 > https://crystal-clear-converter.netlify.app.